4DSpace-UiO/meetings-on-computations/lectures/lec-01.md

 ![richard-marchand](assets/images/richard-marchand.jpeg)

-Prof. Marchand is expert on Computational Physics.
-His interest Physics of spacecraft interaction with space environment, Ionospheric and magnetospheric physics, Particle in Cell (PIC) simulations, Finite elements, Structured and unstructured meshes
+Prof. Marchand is an expert on Computational Physics.
+His interest lies in physics of spacecraft interaction with space environment, ionospheric and magnetospheric physics, Particle-in-Cell (PIC) simulations, finite elements, structured and unstructured meshes

 ## Abstract
 The accurate inference of plasma parameters from particle sensor measurements remains a daunting